 Book With Us Now for Instant VIP Status

-Through our affiliation with Elite Travel International, we are a preferred agent with Four Seasons Hotel, allowing us to offer you a host of exclusive amenities including complimentary upgrades, free breakfast, $100 credits and VIP welcome amenity at Four Seasons Hotel Hampshire and every other Four Seasons Hotel.
+We are a preferred partner with Four Seasons Hotel, allowing us to offer you a host of exclusive amenities including complimentary upgrades, free breakfast, $100 credits and VIP welcome amenity at Four Seasons Hotel Hampshire and every other Four Seasons Hotel.

 For further information on the Four Seasons Hampshire or for special privileges, upgrades and VIP benefits when you book, contact Bon Vivant Travel for our complimentary travel planning services.